 Overview [from USGS – technical]

-The Harpers Ferry quadrangle covers a portion of the northeast-plunging Blue Ridge-South Mountain anticlinorium, a west-verging allochthonous fold complex of the late Paleozoic Alleghanian orogeny.
+Harpers Ferry National Historical Park covers a portion of the northeast-plunging Blue Ridge-South Mountain anticlinorium, a west-verging allochthonous fold complex of the late Paleozoic Alleghanian orogeny.
 The core of the anticlinorium consists of high-grade paragneisses and granitic gneisses that are related to the Grenville orogeny.
 These rocks are intruded by Late Proterozoic metadiabase and metarhyolite dikes and are unconformably overlain by Late Proterozoic metasedimentary rocks of the Swift Run Formation and metavolcanic rocks of the Catoctin Formation, which accumulated during continental rifting of Laurentia (native North America) that resulted in the opening of the lapetus Ocean.
 Lower Cambrian metasedimentary rocks of the Loudoun, Weverton, Harpers, and Antietam Formations and carbonate rocks of the Tomstown Formation were deposited in the rift-to-drift transition as the early Paleozoic passive continental margin evolved.
 The Short Hill fault is an early Paleozoic normal fault that was contractionally reactivated as a thrust fault and folded in the late Paleozoic.
 The Keedysville detachment is a folded thrust fault at the contact of the Antietam and Tomstown Formations.
 Late Paleozoic shear zones and thrust faults are common.
 These rocks were deformed and metamorphosed to greenschist-fades during the formation of the anticlinorium.
 The Alleghanian deformation was accompanied by a main fold phase and a regional penetrative axial plane cleavage, which was followed by a minor fold phase with crenulation cleavage.
 Early Jurassic diabase dikes transected the anticlinorium during Mesozoic continental rifting that resulted in the opening of the Atlantic Ocean.
 Cenozoic deposits that overlie the bedrock include bedrock landslides, terraces, colluvium, and alluvium.

 The area is underlain by rocks of the northeast plunging Blue Ridge-South Mountain anticlinorium, a late Paleozoic (Mississippian?)
 Alleghanian structure (fig. 1).
 Middle Proterozoic paragneisses and granitoids intruded by Late Proterozoic metadiabase and metarhyolite dikes and Jurassic diabase dikes underlie broad valleys in the areas and form the core of the anticlinorium.
-Late Proterozoic metasedimentary and metavolcanic rocks and Lower Cambrian metasedimentary rocks underlie the high ground of Blue Ridge-Elk Ridge and Short Hill-South Mountain where topographic relief ranges from 100 to 450 m (300 to 1,476 ft).
+Late Proterozoic metasedimentary and metavolcanic rocks and Lower Cambrian metasedimentary rocks underlie the high ground of Short Hill-South Mountain where topographic relief ranges from 100 to 450 m (300 to 1,476 ft).
 The Short Hill fault transects the quadrangle and causes a repetition of the west limb of the anticlinorium.
 Alluvium is found along the Potomac and Shenandoah Rivers and all tributaries.
-Colluvium is abundant on the flanks of Blue Ridge-Elk Ridge and Short Hill-South Mountain.
+Colluvium is abundant on the flanks of Short Hill-South Mountain.

 The park is located in the Blue Ridge Mountain section of the Appalachian Mountain Range.
 The geological history of the park begins 550 million years ago when this area was covered by a shallow sea.
 Deposition of sediments such as sand, clay, and limestone, began at this time.
 When the continent of Africa collided with the continent of North America about 360 million years ago, the Appalachian Mountains rose.
 Normal compaction along with the heat and pressure generated by this collision changed these sediments into the quartzite (sand), phyllite (clay), and limestone (fossil shells and mud) rock types found in the mountains here today.